If I Could Go Back In Time…

 Your communication style is unique to you, and the little details give signals to the world about who you are.
 So what does your email sign-off tell others about your personality?
 Here's the 100% accurate, scientifically-proven* Stage Light Guide to What Your Email Sign-Off Says About You:

 The truly brilliant thing about humans is our ability to take a mixed bag of experiences and create meaning out of them.
 But naturally, some people are better than others at storytelling.
 It is an art and there are techniques to improve this practice.
-Join along for valuable tips and insights.
+Here’s some inspiration for public speakers from the world of photography.

 Cultural Differences in the Workplace